ZhijieWang/maze/README.md

 Oct 24 2019
 Implemented basic action graph generation and execution.
 With sufficient tests to pass as first implementation.
 Fixed some minot code import cycles to make sure the build pass.
+Improve the construct of robots.
+A robot should have a Init function which is its initialization, a Plan function which can read from senses and context to devise a plan; a Execute function which executes the action plan that derived from Plan function.
+The overall Plan then Execute can be wrapped into a Run function, as an entry point.

+In the plan function, a robot can read its world or many other things.
+Technically the sensing can be done in another stack layer, constantly pulling or updating the sensor reading.
+Rather than the main thread triggers the data fetching and wait for cycle to complete.

 A typical client and server model will require a sever, which server as many functionality:
 1. Name discovery